 For the 2022-2023 academic year, the FAFSA will be available October 1, 2021.

 For College of Business (GSM) students, you will be awarded based on two-term awards.

 For Braniff School of Liberal Arts students, the 2022/23 academic year runs from Fall 2022 to Spring 2023.
 Summer 2023

 You must first be admitted to a program before your FAFSA can be loaded into our financial

 aid system.
-Thus, you will not receive a financial aid award letter until you have
+Thus, you will not receive a financial aid award notification until you

 How long does it take the University to receive my FAFSA results?